 - Download Business Card

-Leslie Johnson joined Samuels Yoelin Kantor LLP in May of 2017, after 21 years in private practice elsewhere in downtown Portland.
+Leslie Johnson joined Samuels Yoelin Kantor LLP in May of 2017.
+Prior to that, she was in private practice elsewhere in downtown Portland.
 Her focus has always been on business litigation and business law.
-She brings to her practice a broad range of pre-law experience in traditional business settings, including six years at NIKE, Inc., and in law offices, working on complex business transactions and business litigation issues.
+She brings to her practice a broad range of pre-law experience in traditional business settings, including six years at NIKE, Inc., and in law offices.
+There, she worked on complex business transactions and business litigation issues.
 Her law practice has since extended to all types of business disputes, with emphasis on contract issues, corporate governance, shareholder agreements and disputes, employment law, business and real property transactions, franchise disputes, securities, and lawyer and accountant malpractice.
 She serves as an arbitrator with the Multnomah County Circuit Court arbitrations program.
 She is available for local counsel and conflicts counsel engagements.
 Johnson is licensed to practice in Oregon and Washington.

 Johnson is an Oregon native.
 She obtained her undergraduate degree at Portland State University (B.S., 1991) and her law degree at the Northwestern School of Law at Lewis & Clark College (J.D., 1995).
-Leslie is a current member in the Oregon and Washington State Bar Associations, the Multnomah County (Oregon) and Clark County (Washington) Bar Associations, and the American Bar Association.
-In addition, Leslie was a member of the Gus J. Solomon American Inn of Court for many years, and has served on a number of bar committees, wanting to stay engaged with current law updates, and help to shape her state laws.
+Leslie is a current member in the Oregon and Washington State Bar Associations, the Multnomah and Clark County Bar Associations, and the American Bar Association.
+In addition, Leslie was a member of the Gus J. Solomon American Inn of Court for many years.
+She has served on a number of bar committees, wanting to stay engaged with current law updates, and help to shape her state laws.
 Johnson is a current member of both the Oregon State Bar House of Delegates, and the House of Delegates of the American Bar Association.